Korachof/TrashQuest/README.md

 - Project now uses `.editorconfig` and VS Code `settings.json` to enforce 2-space indentation across all files.
 - Terminal scripts and PowerShell commands are tailored for Windows development consistency.
 - Signup form now uses a shared `FormGroup` component for consistent styling and layout
+- Prettier is now configured in .prettierrc at the project root.
+Developers using VS Code should install the Prettier extension and enable "editor.formatOnSave" in settings.